 Where did FUTA come from?

 FUTA was born in the Great Depression.
 By 1932, one quarter of all workers in the USA were unemployed.
-A couple years later, Franklin Delano Roosevelt declared the country needed “some safeguard against misfortunes which cannot be wholly eliminated in this man-made world of ours.”
+A couple of years later, Franklin Delano Roosevelt declared the country needed “some safeguard against misfortunes which cannot be wholly eliminated in this man-made world of ours.”

-Today, FUTA helps to fund unemployment insurance
+Today, FUTA helps to fund unemployment insurance.

 Who needs to pay FUTA?

 FUTA is paid by every employer—nothing gets deducted from the employee’s wages.
 But there are a couple other requirements to meet if you’re going to be eligible.

 You paid more than $1,500 to employees during at least one calendar quarter, and

 You’ve had one or more employees during 20 or more different weeks of the year.
 Full-time, part-time, and temporary workers all count.
 The days they worked do not have to be full days.

 Further reading: 1099s vs. W-2s: Which Should You Hire?